DataDog/documentation/content/en/synthetics/guide/browser-tests-using-shadow-dom.md

 {{< img src="synthetics/guide/browser-tests-using-shadow-dom/open-shadow-dom.png" alt="Open Shadow DOM" style="width:50%;" >}}

-In `open` mode, you can use JavaScript assertions to interact with and validate elements rendered in a shadow DOM with the `Element.shadowRoot` property.
+In `open` mode, normal assertions are unavailable.
+You can use JavaScript assertions to interact with and validate elements rendered in a shadow DOM with the `Element.shadowRoot` property.

 ### Assert text presence